MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/3_PowerPlatform/2_CopilotStudio/0_DesignCustomCopilots/README.md

 ## Demo

-### Topic 1: Configure your your environment and Create a Copilot
+### Configure your your environment and Create a Copilot

 - Go to [Microsoft Copilot Studio Home Page](https://copilotstudio.microsoft.com/)
 - Prompt your case, for example: